Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 There's never been an America before us, and there probably will not be an America after this.

-It's not once in a lifetime, it's once and forever.
+It's not once in a lifetime.

-It's that's how miraculous it is.
+That's how miraculous it is.

 And the people who made it happen, people should know them.

-So I appreciate your indulgence as I as I mentioned this, and I thank you again for everything involved that you all are doing to help us uh spread this, uh, spread this word.
+And I thank you again for everything involved that you all are doing to help us spread this word.

 Now, I've got this Uber story.

-I've been intending to do Uber for the past what week, past three days.
+I've been intending to do Uber for the past, what, week, past three days.

 And there have just been things that get in the way.